-Regarding existing transfer pricing documentation (Local File), a corporation, except for ones which meet certain requirement for exemption, is obliged to prepare the Local File by the due date of the corporate tax return of the year (a contemporaneous documentation).
-Companies are exempted from this new documentation rule with regards to foreign controlled transactions with a foreign related company when the transactional amount of foreign controlled transactions with such foreign controlled company (the total of receipt and payment) is less than 5 billion JPY in a year and the transactional amount of foreign controlled transactions related to intangibles with such foreign controlled company (the total of receipt and payment) is less than 300 million JPY in a year.
+Regarding existing transfer pricing documentation (Local File), a corporation, except for ones which meet certain requirement for exemption, is obliged to prepare the Local File by the due date of the corporate tax return of the year (a contemporaneous documentation), and such obligation is applicable from the business year that begins on April 1, 2017 or thereafter.
+Companies are exempted from this new documentation rule with regards to foreign controlled transactions with a foreign related company when the transactional amount of foreign controlled transactions with such foreign controlled company (the total of receipt and payment) is less than 5 billion JPY and the transactional amount of foreign controlled transactions related to intangibles with such foreign controlled company (the total of receipt and payment) is less than 300 million JPY during the previous business year (the current business year if there was not the previous one).
 It should be noted that it doesn’t mean a company is not exempted from the preparation of the Local File itself even in a case where it is exempted from the contemporaneous documentation.
-Presumptive assessment or audit to similar businesses would be conducted by the tax authorities unless the company doesn’t file the Local File at the request of the tax auditors by the last day of a period they designate within the range of 60 days.
+Presumptive assessment or audit to similar businesses would be conducted by the tax authorities unless the company doesn’t file the document equivalent to the Local File at the request of the tax auditors by the last day of a period they designate within the range of 60 days.

 3. Change in the method to tax on the profit of a branch of a foreign corporation